About the Government Offices

-The police force, the Swedish Migration Board and the tax authorities are just a few examples of Swedish government agencies.
+The Swedish Police Authority, the Swedish Migration Agency and the tax authorities are just a few examples of Swedish government agencies.
 Their task is to implement the laws adopted by the Riksdag.
 The Government supervises the operations of the agencies by issuing appropriation directions and ordinances that contain instructions about their activities.
 These serve as guidelines, stating what direction activities should take and the issues that should have priority.
 However, the Government may not determine how the agencies should act in individual cases or how they should apply legislation.
 Certain decisions taken by government agencies may be appealed to the Government.

 Committees and commissions of inquiry